What is a National Insurance number?

-If you have the right to work in the UK, you will need to telephone Jobcentre Plus on Tel 0345 600 0643 to arrange to get one.
+If you have the right to work in the UK, you will need to call the National Insurance number application line on 0800 141 2075.
 Lines are open 8.00 am to 6.00 pm Monday to Friday and are normally less busy before 9.00 am.
 They may require you to attend an 'Evidence of identity' interview.

 What happens when you apply for a National Insurance number?

 Jobcentre Plus will arrange an 'Evidence of Identity' interview for you or send you a postal application.
 If relevant, they will confirm the date, time and location of your interview and what information/documentation you need to support your application.